Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Asymptotic results

+In the supplemental materials, we strengthen the conclusions of \Cref{match_asymptotic_coverage_theorem} and give an asymptotic analog of \Cref{match_optimality_thm} showing that, if there is sufficient overlap and $\dimx> 2$, matching with $M=1$ matches is asymptotically efficient under the \ac{RMSE} and \ac{FLCI} criteria.
+Thus, while it may at first appear that, as argued in \citet{AbIm06match}, the matching estimator is inefficient due to its slower than $\sqrt{n}$ rate of convergence, by \Cref{sate_rate_thm}, the $\sqrt{n}$-rate is not feasible in this setting: the matching estimator in fact achieves the fastest possible rate, and, when $M=1$, the constant is also asymptotically optimal.

-On the other hand, if there is not sufficient overlap, then (\ref{overlap_event_eq}) will fail, and this can lead to failure of asymptotic normality for the matching estimator.
-As an extreme example, suppose that $\dimx=1$ and that $x_i<x_j$ for all observations where $d_i=0$ and $d_j=1$.
-Then each observation with $d_i=0$ will be matched to the observation with the smallest value of $x_j$ among observations with $d_j=1$.
-Thus, the weight $k_{\text{match}, M}(x_j, d_j)$ for the observation with the smallest value of $x_j$ among observations with $d_j=1$ will be bounded away from zero, so that the matching estimator will not be asymptotically normal.
-In contrast, it follows from \Cref{x_density_sufficient_condition_lemma} that the feasible estimator with optimal weights will be asymptotically normal even when there is no overlap between the distribution of $x_i$ for treated and untreated observations.
+On the other hand, if there is not sufficient overlap, asymptotic normality may fail for the matching estimator.
+As an extreme example, suppose that $\dimx=1$ and that $x_{j}<x_{i}$ for all observations where $d_{j}=0$ and $d_{i}=1$.
+Then each untreated observation will be matched to the same treated observation, the one with the smallest value of $x_{i}$ among treated observations.
+Consequently, the Lindeberg weight defined in \cref{lindeberg_eq} will be bounded away from zero for this observation, and the \ac{CLT} will fail.
+In contrast, by \Cref{x_density_sufficient_condition_lemma}, the estimator $\tilde{L}_{\delta}$ will be asymptotically normal when scaled by its standard deviation even when there is no overlap between the distribution of $x_{i}$ for treated and untreated observations.